 2. Chicago, Illinois to Minneapolis, Minnesota

-After a couple days in the big city, we rented a car and hit the road.
+After a couple days in the big city, we rented a car in Boystown (the sort of premier neighborhood for gay Chicago) and hit the road.
 Our final destination for the day would be Minneapolis, by way of Dubuque, Iowa.
 We saw signs in Galena, Illinois for the home of Ulysses Grant on the way to Dubuque, so decided to make a quick stop.
 Why not, right?
 The beauty of a road trip.